One of the most beautiful places in Chicago and one of its best kept secrets as well – the Alfred Caldwell Lily Pool in Lincoln Park.

 After the Lincoln Park Zoo walk, I passed by the Lincoln Park Conservatory next door as it was on my way to the bus stop.
 I went directly to the orchid room as I know that orchids are in full bloom at about this time of the year.
 I wasn’t disappointed.
 In fact, I went […]

 \ Gibbon Mother and Child I had to attend a job fair early in the morning today at the Frances W. Parker School in Lincoln Park.
 There were only about ten schools represented (independent schools) and I interviewed with half of them.
 So my morning ended early – and had time to do a short […]

 Chicago skyline taken from the balcony of the Adler Planetarium I did a quick walk yesterday on E. Solidarity Dr. (Adler Planetarium area) with the intention of taking pictures of the skyline against the clouds.
 I was in the Loop late in the afternoon and saw these beautiful clouds in the western sky.
 But when […]

-Time to eat!
-Roosevelt Rd. is one of the major thoroughfares of Chicago that traverses the whole city from the lakefront (as Roosevelt Drive) to its western border then continues to the Western suburbs as Illinois Route 38 and then ends in Geneva, IL where it becomes State St. On the West side of the […]
+Roosevelt Rd. is one of the major thoroughfares of Chicago that traverses the whole city from the lakefront (as Roosevelt Drive) to its western border then continues to the Western suburbs as Illinois Route 38 and then ends in Geneva, IL where it becomes State St. On the West side of the city, it goes […]